varun-ramani/blockpipe/README.md

 The structured datatypes, in turn, are generalizations of tuples (so we'll call them tuples), and the functions shall be known as "blocks".

 Blocks consume tuples and return tuples.
 They can be chained together using pipes.
 Hence - "BlockPipe".
+If you want to interactively tour BlockPipe, check out the website at [https://blockpipe.varunramani.com](https://blockpipe.varunramani.com).

 ## Grammar Overview (Interpreted)
 *Expression* $\rightarrow$ *Binding* | *Tuple* | *Block* | *Pipe* | *Literal* | *Identifier*